AdobeDocs/release-notes.en/current.md

 >[!NOTE]
 >
 >**Courses** are being retired from Experience League.
-If you have a bookmark to a course, you are redirected to a corresponding playlist if one exists.
-In some cases, you might need to browse to a suitable playlist that covers the topics you're looking for.
+If you bookmarked a course, you are redirected to a corresponding playlist if one exists.
+In some cases, you might need to browse to a new playlist that covers the topics you're looking for.

 ### Events on Experience League